6.2.4.6 Retreat to Identity: Race, Religion and ‘Alt-right’ Nationalism

 When people are seeking security, wanting to reverse recent changes in society such as those referred to in the previous sub-section (6.2.4.5), they sometimes retreat to the perceived safety and familiarity of their own cultural groups: a tribal instinct.
 They might focus on their race, their religion, or a sense that their national identity was threatened.

-Both America’s mainstream parties had ignored the problems created by automation and globalisation.
-Sasha Abramsky’s article, Make America hate again, described how Donald Trump exploited feelings of insecurity in millions of Americans by demonising China, Mexicans and Muslims among others:
+Both America’s mainstream parties had ignored the feelings of insecurity created by job losses caused by automation and globalisation.
+Sasha Abramsky’s article, Make America hate again, described how Donald Trump exploited the fears of millions of Americans in a prime example of ‘alt-right’ politics:

 “This is truly the alt-right moment – the “alternative right” representing a populist, protectionist, racially tribalist counterpoint to the laissez-faire, small-government, plutocratic vision of more mainstream American conservatives – when white nationalism takes centre stage in US politics.”

-Trump appointed Steve Bannon as his chief strategist at the start of his presidency.
+White nationalism is an assertion of racial supremacy: many white Americans believed that they were superior to black people, as described earlier (4.3.2.3).
+Trump appointed Steve Bannon as his chief strategist at the start of his presidency to exploit such feelings.
 A Quartz article, What Steve Bannon really wants, listed Bannon’s values as “Capitalism, nationalism, and ‘Judeo-Christian values’”.
-He was described as The alt-right Leninist who boasted that he was using Trump as “a blunt instrument for us”.
-Bannon also promoted alt-right views across Europe[1] and helped with the campaign which led to Britain leaving the EU in a Brexit, as described later (6.6.5.8).
+Bannon was described as The alt-right Leninist who boasted that he was using Trump as “a blunt instrument for us”.
+He also promoted alt-right views across Europe[1] and helped with the campaign which led to Britain leaving the EU in a Brexit, as described later (6.6.5.8).

 [1] The Sky News article, Steve Bannon arrest: Who is Donald Trump’s former top aide?, was published on 21 August 2020 and was available in March 2021 at https://news.sky.com/story/steve-bannon-arrest-who-is-donald-trumps-former-top-aide-12053332.